Club Directory

 Mandate: The rural medicine interest group (RMIG) at UBC is focused on encouraging students’ interest in rural medicine, and to help students learn more about the opportunities and challenges rural doctors experience.

-Description: This year our club has expanded our number of proposed events this year to increase the number of services we offer to the student body.
-We are currently planning to host several speaker events to discuss the experience of both family doctors, and specialist in rural areas.
+Description: We are currently planning to host several speaker events to discuss the experience of both family doctors, and specialist in rural areas.
 We will also be hosting a post-CARMS night for applicants who have been accepted into rural FP sites at UBC to allow current students to gain further insight into the application process.
-Finally this year we are planning on developing more in person events to encourage participation at the distributed sites.
-These events include workshops to develop important hands on clinical skills such as POCU and suturing, as well as highlighting the opportunities opening up to rural doctors within specific health authorities.
+Finally, this year we are planning on developing more in person events to encourage participation at the distributed sites.
+These events include workshops to develop important hands-on clinical skills such as POCU and suturing, as well as highlighting the opportunities opening up to rural doctors within specific health authorities.

 Contact: ubcmed.rmig@gmail.com